lukazontar/RC2022-Bandit-Theory-and-Thompson-Sampling-Guided-Directed-Evolution-for-Sequence-Optimization/README.md

 Now your environment is ready to go.
 Running unit tests validates if all went well in environment setup.

-Runing experiments in `notebooks` files produces some interesting results.:
+Runing experiments in `notebooks` files produces some interesting results.:partying_face: :clinking_glasses:
-partying_face: :clinking_glasses: